heartnetkung/joi-auto-admin/README.md

       - If multiple, user can upload multiple file and joi type should be array.
 Otherwise user can only upload a single file and joi type can be array or string.
     - `.meta({ uploadFileType: 'image' | 'file' })`
       - If image, the table and the form would show preview of the given file.
-  - To customize **heirarchical dropdown** input use the following fields:
+  - To customize **hierarchical dropdown** input use the following fields:
     - `.meta({ cascaderOptions: [{node}] })`
       - Required for `<CascaderStatic>` type.
 Used to specify all possible options.
     - `.meta({ names: [str] | str })`